developer-portal/content/tech/languages/php/php-installation.md

 ## Running your PHP Applications in Docker

+To install docker in your system, see [docker installation guide](https://developer.fedoraproject.org/tools/docker/about.html) for more details.

 After installing docker on your machine, you can start a web server with one command.
 The following will download a fully functional Apache installation with the latest PHP version, map `/path/to/your/php/files` to the document root, which you can view at `http://localhost:8080`

 ```